 Don Castro Regional Park is a 101-acre urban oasis on the boundary between Hayward and Castro Valley.
 The clear blue waters of the swim lagoon are a favorite with central Alameda County residents.
 The lagoon and adjacent lake were created in 1964 when the Alameda Flood Control and Water Conservation District dammed San Lorenzo Creek.

-The lake, San Lorenzo Creek Reservoir, is maintained by Alameda County Public Works and is closed to boating and swimming.
+The lake, San Lorenzo Creek Reservoir, is maintained by Alameda County Public Works and is closed to boating, swimming, or any type of body contact (including dogs).
 Fishing is available year round and hikers along the shore will discover a surprising wilderness in miniature, where turtles and frogs splash in the water, ducks rest in the reeds and raccoons and deer come down to drink at sunset.
 There is access to the Bay Area Ridge Trail, the Chabot to Garin trail and over five miles of trails in the Five Canyons Open Space.
-The adjacent lagoon is supplied with water from EBMUD, and a large shallow area is roped off especially for children.
+The adjacent swim lagoon is supplied with water from EBMUD and is chlorinated and filtered.
+There is a large shallow area is roped off especially for children.

 Swimming in the lagoon is the park's main attraction.
-There is a beach access fee.
-Swim hours are from 11 a.m. to 6 p.m., and only when lifeguards are on duty.
-For operation hours and lifeguard service schedule, visit the Swim Facilities page.
-Organized groups planning to use the swim complex should call 1-888-EBPARKS, option 2, to notify park staff and to receive necessary facility information.
-There is a bathhouse, a vending machine, a sandy beach and large lawn areas.
-Dogs are not allowed in the swim complex.
-Beach wheelchairs are available free of charge on a first-come, first-served basis.
+There is a beach access fee - Adults $3, Children and Seniors $2.
+Swim hours are only available when lifeguards are on duty.
+For operation hours, fees and lifeguard service schedule, visit the Swim Facilities page.
+Organized groups planning to use the swim complex should call 1-888-327-2757, option 2, to notify park staff and to receive necessary facility information.
+There is a bathhouse, a vending machine, a sandy beach, and large lawn areas.
+Alcohol, glass containers, and dogs are not allowed in the swim complex.
+A beach wheelchair is available free of charge on a first-come, first-served basis.

 Sites are available on a first-come, first-served basis, although some reservable group sites are available.
-There is a fee for reservable sites; for information call 1-888-EBPARKS or 1-888-327-2757, press option 2.
+There is a fee for reservable sites; for information call 1-888-327-2757, press option 2.

-Anglers along the lake may catch trout, bass, catfish and bluegill.
+Anglers along the lake may catch trout, bass, catfish, and bluegill.
 The lake is stocked regularly with trout and catfish.
 A California state fishing license is required for anglers age 16 or older.
-In addition, a Park District daily fishing permit is required and may be purchased through a self-registration process located at the swim complex entrance ($5.00 in exact change required; fee subject to change).
+In addition, a Park District daily fishing permit is required and may be purchased through the swim kiosk and a self-registration fish permit envelope located at the swim complex entrance and by the bulletin board heading towards the fishing dock ($5.00 in exact change required; fee subject to change).
 State fish and game regulations apply.

 Wheelchair accessible restrooms, drinking water, and disabled parking are available in the park.
 There is a wheelchair accessible fishing dock near Siesta Picnic Area.